What Happens To Your Assets If You Die Without A Will?

 - Spouse and children from your relationship.
 Spouse inherits all community property, plus a third of other personal property.
 Children inherit all of your other property.

 - Spouse and children who are your spouse’s, but not yours.
 Spouse keeps half of the community property, a third of your separate personal property and your real estate.
 Children get everything else, including half of the community property.

 - Spouse and parents.
 Spouse inherits all your community property, all your separate personal property and half of your real estate.
 Parents inherit everything else.

 - One parent and siblings.
 Parent inherits half your separate property.
 Siblings equally share remaining half of your separate property.

 - Spouse and siblings (no parents).
 Spouse inherits all your community property, all your separate personal property and half your separate real estate.
 Siblings get everything else.

 Wills And Estate Planning Give You A Say In Who Collects Your Property

-There are other issues that affect intestate succession.
+There are other issues that affect intestate succession and settling an estate.
 If someone dies without a will and they do not have family, their possessions will be forfeited to the state.
 You want to manage your assets, even after you have passed.
-I am an experienced lawyer with extensive knowledge of Texas’ inheritance laws.
+I am an experienced probate lawyer with extensive knowledge of Texas’ inheritance laws.
 Call my Dallas office at 214-974-5475 or fill out my online contact form.